Welcome to Saddle Tor Class (2018/2019)

 Saddle Tor is a Year 3/4 class which currently has 26 pupils.

 The class teacher is Mrs Lucy Dennis.

 Please listen to your child read every night and discuss the text with them.
-There will be a 'Supporting reading' session in a few weeks - details to follow soon.
+There will be a 'Supporting reading' session on Friday 2nd November at 2:45pm.